 However, the extra 2-4 inches of thickness does make a huge difference in terms of general stability.
 Many inflatable boards are between 4 inches and 6 inches thick.
 The Tower Xplorer is 8 inches thick which does make this inflatable board more stable on calmer waters and can even feel like a real hard board.

-Whats also appealing about the Tower Xplorer is that it does sit higher up in the water due to the 8 inch thickness.
-Which makes is much easier to paddle on and find your balance as a bigger person.
+What’s also appealing about the Tower Xplorer is that it does sit higher up in the water due to the 8-inch thickness.
+This makes it much easier to paddle on and find your balance as a bigger person.

 In terms of rigidness and resistance to punctures, the Tower Xplorer is certainly one of the best.
-While the company does prove how tough this board is buy driving a car over it while its inflated, first hand experience counts a lot more to me.
-From paddling above sharp coral in Japan to having dogs onboard, the Tower Xplorer has impressed many people with its durability and strength of construction.
+While the company does prove how tough this board is by driving a car over it while its inflated, first-hand experience counts a lot more to me.
+From paddling above sharp coral in Japan to having dogs on board, the Tower Xplorer has impressed many people with its durability and strength of construction.

 Extra Wide Paddle Board 400 Lbs Capacity

-The iRocker even comes with an advanced new technology dual core pump said to be the best on the market for hand pumps.
+The iRocker even comes with an advanced new technology dual-core pump said to be the best on the market for hand pumps.
 This thing can be inflated in about 10 minutes depending on your level of fitness.
-Best of all, the pump even fit inside the carry bag.
+Best of all, the pump even fits inside the carry bag.